craftingcity/The-Known-World/An Ode to My Love.md

 You are the smartest person I know, and I am the luckiest woman in the world to spend my time with you.
 In your eternal wisdom, you've chosen to keep me around, and I am so very happy you have.

-With the hope that I may serve by your side as long as I live, I declare that I am in love with you.
+With the hope that I may serve by your side as long as I live, I am forever and always yours.

-Forever and always yours,

 Juniper <3